-Never played this starter game.
+I never played this starter game.
 I wasn’t the target customer when this set came out, well into the D&D 3rd edition era.
 It’s a very simplified set of those rules.
 In an age before online videos, folks could teach themselves to play the game, starting from zero.

-Beginner sets of Dungeons and Dragons have sometimes been low effort releases over the years, with poor quality components and a lack of execution.
+The numerous beginner sets of Dungeons and Dragons have sometimes been low effort releases over the years, with poor quality components and a lack of execution.

-Dungeon & Dragons Basic Game (Wizards of the Coast, 2004)
+Dungeons & Dragons Basic Game (Wizards of the Coast, 2004)

 WTC 96647 … ISBN 0786934093 … Jonathan Tweet